• Do you want to get better at painting and drawing but feel no one ever explains the techniques fully enough?

 So what did I learn whilst in my training as an artist?

-• I learned to draw again and discovered a talent for watercolour painting and pigment mixing.
+• I learned to draw again and discovered a talent for watercolour painting and colour mixing.

 • I learned business, marketing and social media to promote my work.